Cognitive analytic therapy

 Issues that are often looked at within cognitive analytic therapy include:

-If you think this type of therapy may work for you, speaking to a counsellor who offers CAT should be your next step.
+If you're interested in exploring whether cognitive analytic therapy might be helpful for you, the next step is to speak with a therapist who offers this approach.
 This way you can ask any further questions you may have and gain a clearer understanding of how the therapy could help you.
+You can find a cognitive analytic therapist by using our advanced search.